mongodb/specifications/source/transactions/transactions.rst

 **Changelog**
 -------------

+:2023-11-22: Specify that non-transient transaction errors abort the transaction
+             on the server.
 :2022-10-05: Remove spec front matter and reformat changelog
 :2022-01-25: Mention the additional case of a retryable handshake error
 :2022-01-19: Deprecate maxCommitTimeMS in favor of timeoutMS.